cose-wg/HPKE/draft-ietf-cose-hpke.md

 provided by COSE-native security mechanisms.

 This document defines the use of the HPKE base mode with COSE.
-Other modes are supported by HPKE but those are not supported by this specification.
+Other modes are supported by HPKE but not by this specification.

 --- middle